drvdputt/jwst-pdr-reduction/readme.md

 This can be added later.
 Some alignment based on stellar catalogs will be required.
 For NIRCam, a 1/f noise reduction would also be useful.

+### Shell scripts

+See `shell_scripts/`.
+It is recommended to copy one of these to your working directory, and then modify the calls the `pipeline` script and extra cleaning tools as needed.